 This is an easy project.
-A paddle controller that can be used with any emulator that makes use of a mouse.
+A spinner controller that can be used with any emulator that makes use of a mouse.
 In fact, you can say it is nothing more than a mouse with only horizontal movement.

 Step 1: The Materials